isomerpages/moe-fengshanpri/_links/For Parents.md

 To apply for a Singpass account and the requirements click [here](https://www.singpass.gov.sg/singpass/register/instructions).

-For any inquiries with regards to eligibility and accessing the Parents Gateway, please contact the General office given at the bottom of this page.
+For any inquiries with regards to eligibility and accessing the Parents Gateway, please contact the General office provided in Contact Us in this page